This page contains known issues that can occur while using the Survey123 field app to complete a survey and provides

-The token that the Survey123 field app is attempting to pass to ArcGIS is being rejected.
+The token that the field app is attempting to pass to ArcGIS is being rejected.
 Often, this is because the token the app is trying to pass has expired.
 In this case, repeat the action, and the error shouldn't recur.

 String or binary data would be truncated

 The result of a question is too long for the field in the feature service.
 Edit your answer to fit the character limit.

 Survey123 Operation rolled back

 This can occur when a survey has hidden or calculate questions with the wrong data type.
-The data type of a calculation is dependant on the data type of each element of the calculation.
+The data type of a calculation is dependent on the data type of each element of the calculation.
 The XLSForm default binding type for a calculation question is string.
 To overwrite this default, enter the required type (for example, int or decimal) in the bind::type column for your question.